 - Economic & Community Development

-The Center is recognized and valued as a premier provider for practical new discoveries, outreach education and technical assistance in the food, agricultural and human sciences.
+The Campus is recognized and valued as a premier provider for practical new discoveries, outreach education and technical assistance in the food, agricultural and human sciences.
 Currently our programs are serving all sixty-four parishes in Louisiana!